junio 3, 2020 posted in Austin News, Personal Development

 Consider this: we are 142 years old this year and we have a handful of employees who have worked for Austin for more than one-third of the company’s existence.
 How does that happen?
 Think of the people they worked with, the projects they were involved in, the achievements and the failures they have witnessed.
 Think of the stories they can tell.
 Exactly!

 After our virtual happy hour, I spent much of the evening thinking about the people who most influenced Austin’s reputation and culture as I was coming up.
 Wally Edwards went from Houston to Irvine and built a powerhouse of a business unit.
-Bob Leishman, Ralph Luke, and Jim Peterson were instrumental in the design and construction of most of Boeing’s facilities in Everett.
+Bob Leishman, Ralph Luke, y Jim Peterson were instrumental in the design and construction of most of Boeing’s facilities in Everett.

 Norman Vincent led our UK subsidiary to become a leading pharma/life science design builder in the UK.
 Art Kage opened the office in Kansas City in 1973- a very creative and innovative leader.
 I worked with Art for 11 years and learned a lot from him.
 It wasn’t until he died that I learned he was in the Army in WWII and fought in the Battle of the Bulge.